MicahElliott/QWERkey/README.md

 there.
 This forced the arrow keys to the left side.
 And the critical symbols (`<>{}=;|.~+`) needed to be on the right side, anyway.

-The num-pad follows the telephone layout rather than tradition.
-Some research suggests that phone is more intuitive/natural.
+**The num-pad follows the telephone layout** rather than tradition.
+Some research suggests that phone is more intuitive/natural, and my brain certainly fits that.

 ### Mnemonics